Cleaning > MiscellaneousMarch 23, 2010

 Most of my winter is spent at Marco Island, FL where I love to collect shells for crafts.
-Never do I collect live shells, however, once in awhile I've ended up with a couple that have a bit of their meat still in them, like the small conchs.
+Never do I collect live shells, however, once in awhile I've ended up with a couple that have a bit of their meat still in them, like the small conches.

 Is there any way to clean these out?
 I've soaked them in bleach, soap, and hot water.
 There can still be a really strong smell.
 Any help would be appreciated.

-By Darlene from Marco Island, FL
+By Darlene Johnson from Marco Island, FL

 Put shells into a pot of water and cook them on the stove at a simmer.
 The meat will come out.
 Then scrub out what remains For the last step I'd try the bleach soak.